 Ketonising your frying oil

 Original Tiganites and Fritule are usually fried in sunflower oil.
 In Greece, in some archaic recipes, you’ll find them fried in olive oil which would be a healthier version!
-But for the sake of high-temperature resistance, we used coconut oil.
-Naturally, we aromatized it with some cloves, to make it smell more like the Mediterranean dish.
-Alternatively, you can use a mixture of butter and olive oil, but if you want to make it really Greek, use Goat butter and extra virgin olive oil.
+However, for the sake of high-temperature resistance, we used coconut oil.
+Naturally, we aromatised the oil with some cloves, to make it smell more like the Mediterranean dish.
+Alternatively, you can use a mix of butter and olive oil.
+If you want to make it 100% Greek, use goat butter and extra virgin olive oil.

 Let’s get to the super easy keto Tiganites or Fritule recipe